patrickfav/uber-adb-tools/README.md

                                                 See https://goo.gl/luuPfz for the correct intent start syntax.
     -s,--serial <device serial>                 If this is set, will only use given device.
 Default is all connected devices.
-Device id is the same that is given by 'adb devices' --skipEmulators                          Skips device emulators for install/uninstall.
+Device id is the same that is given by 'adb devices' --simpleBugreport                        Only for bugreport: report will only contain the most essential data --skipEmulators                          Skips device emulators for install/uninstall.
     -u,--uninstall <package filter>             Filter string that has to be a package name or part of it containing wildcards '*' for uninstalling.
-Can be multiple filter Strings comma separated.
-Example: 'com.android.*' or 'com.android.*,com.google.*'.
+Can be multiple filter Strings space separated.
+Example: 'com.android.*' or 'com.android.* com.google.*'.
        --upgrade                                Only for install: Uses the '-r' param on 'adb install' for trying to reinstall the app and keeping its data.
     -v,--version                                Prints current version.